-The Hitching Post picnic site has picnic tables which have been modified to accommodate wheelchairs.
-The Whistle Stop and Abbie Lane picnic sites have ADA approved drinking fountains installed.
+Hitching Post and Whistle Stop picnic sites have picnic tables which have been modified to accommodate wheelchairs.
+Hitching Post and Clancy’s place have ADA approved drinking fountains installed.
 The Fern Cottage reservable facility has a wheelchair ramp up to the building and includes wheelchair accessible bathrooms.

 From the Richmond area:

-From northbound I-80, take the San Pablo Dam Road exit and turn right.
-Proceed through El Sobrante on San Pablo Dam Road to the park entrance, about 0.25 mile south of the intersection with Castro Ranch Road.
+From I-80 east, take the San Pablo Dam Road exit (Exit 18) and turn right.
+Proceed through El Sobrante on San Pablo Dam Road to the park entrance on the left, about 0.25 mile south of the intersection with Castro Ranch Road.

 From the Oakland/Orinda/Walnut Creek area: